-One of the key points up for discussion is how to ensure farmers and growers remain sustainable and environmentally-friendly.
+One of the key points up for discussion is how to ensure farmers and growers remain sustainable and environmentally friendly.

 Moving forward, farmers will likely see higher demand for environmentally conscious, eco-friendly produce at lower price points.
 As consumers become more aware of animal welfare, chemical treatments, deforestation and a lack of biodiversity they will expect more from farmers – and are unlikely to be willing to pay more.

 We are already seeing how pressure from the public is causing the government to focus its efforts on environmentally-friendly laws and regulations which in turn puts the burden on farmers.
-Government loans and grants are already becoming dependant on how sustainable a farm is.
+Government loans and grants are already becoming dependent on how sustainable a farm is.

 Sustainable Farming UK